CYBEX-P/priv-docs/source/markdown/dev_usage.md

-## Using docker priv-libs module
+# Using docker priv-libs module

 After building privlibs module one can include it in other docker modules, essentially how this whole project is built.
 To do so base your docker image on the `prib-libs` image.
 Done as follows:

 1. create `Dockerfile` file
+2. build `priv-libs` docker module
-2. place `FROM cybexp-priv-libs` on the top of the file to base your project on the priv libs image
+3. place `FROM cybexp-priv-libs` on the top of the file to base your project on the priv libs image
+4. build docker image as normal

-## Backend API
+# Backend API

 Backend API is only available via `priv-libs` module, the submodule name is `web_client`.
 Unless you are developing there is no need to interface to it directly as it only recieves queries that are bundled using python pickle modules with encrypted fields using more of  privlibs.
 To use this interface, either use them directly from a privlibs container or base your project on the priblibs container.

-## Getting shell
+# Getting shell

 Most modules support getting a shell for their docker container.
 Use the `--shell` flag when using their respective wrapper script.